DutchMaker/TTL-computer/Documentation/74xx-Assembly-Language.md

 ### Zero page addressing

-Instructions LD, ST, LDR and STR all have a zero page based counterpart: LDZ, STR, LDRZ, STRZ.
+Instructions LD, ST, LDR and STR all have a zero page based counterpart: LDZ, STZ, LDRZ, STRZ.
 For example: `LD A 0xFE35` may be replaced with `LDZ A 0x35` to save a few clock cycles.

 The assembler will automatically convert these instructions if zero page addressing was used.